 Everyone’s on Facebook, from your grandmother and sister to your hairdresser and best friend from 5th grade.
-And since the platform’s been around for quite some time, most nonprofits are effectively using it connect and engage with supporters.
+And since the platform’s been around for quite some time, most nonprofits are effectively using it to connect and engage with supporters.

 But, times are a changin’!